Spinal column pain — causes and treatments

 - Numbness and tingling

-In order to effectively treat a herniated disc, it is important to visit a physician to determine the cause, severity and location of the problem.
-Once the diagnosis is complete, your physician will likely recommend any of a number of conservative, non-invasive treatments.
-Pain medications, low-impact exercises, physical therapy and epidural steroid injections help many patients return to normal, healthy activity.
+In order to effectively treat neck or back pain, it is important to visit a physician to determine the cause, severity and location of the problem.
+Once the diagnosis is complete, your physician will likely first recommend conservative treatments.
+Pain medications, periods of rest, low-impact exercises, physical therapy and epidural steroid injections help many patients return to normal, healthy activity.
 Spine surgery can become an option if weeks or months of conservative treatment do not bring relief.